Uniswap/docs/docs/api/nft/guides/listings/01-createListings.md

 To integrate the **Aggregated Listing** functionality you’ll need to add the following steps to your application:

-1. Create a **Listing Intent** by posting intended listing information (price, expiry, marketplaces to list on etc.) to the `/listing_intent` end point
+1. Create a **Listing Intent** by posting intended listing information (price, expiry, marketplaces to list on etc.) to the `/listing_intent` end point.
 2. The **Listing Intent** returned will include a series of **Actions** your user will need to complete.
 Iterate through each **Action** required to complete the listing.

 ## Creating a Listing Intent: